Music Release’s

 The band’s name was no accident.
 Sankofa is a word and guiding philosophy from Ghana’s Akan people, meaning “to go back and fetch it” or “reach back to propel forward.”
 Symbolized by a mythical bird with its head turned backward, an egg in its mouth, and feet facing forward, the concept emphasizes learning from the past to strengthen the present and future.
 That philosophy is embedded in To My Chagrin—a record that feels aware of what came before it, even as it pushes forward with urgency and conviction.

-Sankofa’s original lineup consisted of Hassan Spruill (rhythm guitar), Darren Benjamin Maxwell (vocals), YOUNG JIMMY (lead guitar), J.C. (drums), and Reginald Duvivier (bass).
+Sankofa consists of YOUNG JIMMY (lead guitar & vocals), former lineup consisted of Darren Benjamin Maxwell (vocals), J.C. (drums), Reginald Duvivier (bass), and Hassan Shithead (rhythm guitar).
 Together, they created a body of work that now feels like a missing artifact—one that sounds just as alive, relevant, and necessary today.

 Kendra Foster